The homological spectrum via definable subcategories: Purity and definability

 \begin{rem} We have only recalled the essential details of purity in triangulated categories required for our needs.
-A forthcoming preprint by Prest and Wagstaffe~\cite{PrestWagstaffe}, provides a much deeper investigation into the model theoretic algebra side of purity in triangulated categories. \end{rem}
+The paper~\cite{PrestWagstaffe} provides a much deeper investigation into the model theoretic algebra side of purity in triangulated categories. \end{rem}